Mr-Vineet/managing-data-assignment/README.md

 3. How many pets are fully vaccinated?
 4. What are the names of all the pets, and what type of animal is each?
 5. Which cities do the individuals live in?
 6. How many hobbies are shared across the group?
-What are they?
+What are they? (unique hobbies)
 7. How many pets belong to people who are currently unemployed?
-8. What is the average age of the individuals mentioned in the passage?
+8. What is the average age of the individuals mentioned in the passage? (assume a default age)
 9. How many individuals have studied computer science, and how many of them have pets?
 10. How many individuals own more than one pet?
 11. Which pets are associated with specific favorite activities?